Frequently Asked Questions

 New York State issues 3 different school administrator certificates:

-- School Building Administrator
+- School Building Leadership (SBL)

-- School District Administrator
+- School District Leadership (SDL)

 Should I get a PhD in Counseling Psychology or Clinical Psychology?